syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 ## Text Search progress

 By using the `SearchTextAsync` the search result will be obtained only after all the pages has been searched.
 If the search completion takes a long time for a PDF document with more pages, you may get the current search result while the search is still in progress by using the `TextSearchProgress` event.
-The event is triggered on each page after the search is completed on the page and the `SearchResult` property of the `TextSearchProgressEventArgs` contains the current search result shown on the following code example:
+The event is triggered on each page after the search is completed on the page and `SearchResult` property of the `TextSearchProgressEventArgs` contains the current search result as shown on the following code example:

 {% tabs %}
 {% highlight XAML hl_lines="3" %}